Kyoyakp/Coursera/README.md

 # Coursera
-Practice repo for coursera assignments
+Practice repo for coursera assignment

+I am editing the README file.
+Adding some more details about the project description.